 On our misc page, you will find an explanation of the Black Grove Longevity Trait Selection Index.
 All Black Grove females offered in our future sales will be ranked using a simple one to five star system derived from mathematical formulas which have been reviewed and validated by an actuary.

-In addition he also looks for cows that are low input, low maintenance, structurally sound, calve easily, have strong maternal instincts, easy fleshing (energy efficient) and docile.
+In addition he also looks for cows that are low input, and productive on food sources of only grass and hay, are low maintenance, structurally sound, calve easily, have strong maternal instincts, easy fleshing (energy efficient) and docile.
 Cattle with these characteristics have proven to perform well in our Southeastern environment which is dominated by hot, humid summers and fungus-infected fescue grazing in the winter.
 Walter said, "Our culling criteria is simple, we don't reproduce those cattle that don't work for us in our environment."

 Within the Black Grove herd, one can find some of the most well-known Angus cow families in existence.
 In addition, Walter has bred a number of promising young herd sires.
 For more information go to our sires page.